 Weight and Packability

-The problem that our reviewers had with its packability was its Velcro closure system and polyester harness clip loop.
-Both of these systems are prone to failure, as the Velcro can get snagged on a branch and open, and the polyester is simply not durable enough to trust hanging your jacket on, especially if it's your only layer.
-Pieces like the Eddie Bauer Uplift and Patagonia Houdini were both lighter and more packable, as well as having zipper closures and more burly clip loops.
+The problem that our reviewers have with its packability is its Velcro closure system and polyester harness clip loop.
+Both of these systems are prone to failure, as the Velcro can get snagged on a branch and pop open, and the polyester loop is not sturdy enough to trust hanging your jacket on — especially if it's your only layer.
+A jacket like the Patagonia Houdini is both lighter and more packable, in addition to featuring full zippered closures and more trustworthy hanging loops.

 Versatility is not a high-performing metric for the Teca.
 It has an odd triple-pocket design that features a kangaroo pocket, outer pocket and inner pocket all on its belly.
 This makes it difficult to streamline your pocket system, and if you need to clip something around your waist (like a backpack hip belt or climbing harness), you can forget about using these pockets altogether.

 Additionally, each pocket is quite large, yet none of them have a zipper, making stashing small valuables in the Teca a bit of a gamble.
 And, because the Teca has such a relaxed, beefy fit, it's difficult to use it for sports like roped climbing or cycling where you need a more streamlined design.
 For a jacket that can truly perform across sports and everyday activities, you might consider the Black Diamond Alpine Start, our Top Pick for Versatility.

 Like many of the more technical windbreakers we reviewed, the Teca features a durable water repellant (DWR) treatment, which helps it repel light precipitation.
 Despite this coating, the Teca didn't impress us with its water resistance.

 Though it sheds water relatively well, it becomes quite saturated after a moderate amount of time in light precipitation.
 Also, because it is made from a heavier material, it takes a bit longer to dry than lighter models like the Patagonia Houdini.